 In addition to delaying the reconciliation, the practice of using the collectors' reports rather than the calendar introduces unnecessary risk to the process because the collectors' reports may not include all scheduled drug tests.
 In particular, some drug tests are scheduled after the randomly generated calendar is completed.
 These drug tests are manually added to the master schedule and the collectors are notified.
-If collectors fail to perform these tests, the manually added dates will not be shown on their reports.
-Also, these manually added drug tests are not reflected in the lab report, as it displays dates only from the randomly generated schedule.
+If collectors fail to perform these tests, the manually added drug tests are not reflected in the lab report, as it displays dates only from the randomly generated schedule.
 As a result, the current reconciliation process does not identify these missed collections.

 For instance, in June 2006, after the schedule was created, the collection system manager manually added an additional test for one participant.
-However, the lab results show that this test was
+However, the lab results show that this test was never completed.

-In June 2006 a collector's monthly report indicated that a particular drug test was completed as scheduled; however, the lab report had no record of this drug test. never completed.
 The collector's report, which is filled out after the month is over, did not include this additional test date in the list of scheduled dates.
 Because the collection system manager's reconciliation process does not include checking the original calendar, which would include any tests added manually, she did not realize that this drug test was not performed.